ThomasBittner1/KangarooDocumentation/kangaroo/docs/python/python1.md

 Same thing happens on Errors in the Kangaroo Log - those are links you can just click on
 ![Alt text](../images/python_error.jpg)

-!!! known bug
+!!! tip
+    For most efficiency inside Pycharm add the Kangaroo Tools **script** folder to the Project Structure.
+    (In Pycharm: *Settings -> Project Structure -> + Add Content Root*), and also add the *assetsLocal* directory.
+    If that is setup-ed correctly, you can get some things like Auto Correction, or [STRG]+B on a function jumping to its definition.

+!!! warning "Known Bug"
-    This works very unstable unless those files are inside a Pycharm Project.
-Sometimes you might notice that he opens pycharm but doesn't go to the file.
+    Sometimes you might notice that
+    he opens pycharm but doesn't go to the file.
 Or he opens the file but doesn't jump to the line number.
-    To fix that - add the python root folder to *Settings -> Project Structure -> + Add Content Root*.
+    To fix that - add the python root folder (In Pycharm: *Settings -> Project Structure -> + Add Content Root*)

 ## Simple way of adding a Function